-The 2022 threatened species monitoring identified a total of 45 individual Asperula asthenes plants, 27 clumps of Tetratheca juncea, and 17 Grevillea parviflora subsp. parviflora shrubs representing a decrease in threatened flora abundance for two species and at the majority of the monitoring locations.
+The 2023 threatened species monitoring identified a total of 50 individual Asperula asthenes plants, 27 clumps of Tetratheca juncea, and 17 Grevillea parviflora subsp. parviflora shrubs representing a decrease in threatened flora abundance at the majority of the monitoring locations.